jpace/ijdk/README.md

 ## Iterators

-"Safe" iterators for arrays and collections, which handles the case when they are null
+"Safe" iterators for arrays and collections, which handles the case when they are null.

 ```java
     String[] ary = new String[0];